NREL/floris/README.rst

 - using a tagged release version from the ``pip`` repo

 For consistency between all developers, it is recommended to use Python virtual environments;
 `this link <https://realpython.com/blog/python/python-virtual-environments-a-primer/>`_  provides a great introduction.
+Using virtual environments in a Jupyter Notebook is described `here <https://help.pythonanywhere.com/pages/IPythonNotebookVirtualenvs/>`_.

 Local editable installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The local editable installation allows developers maintain an importable instance of floris while continuing to extending it.
+The local editable installation allows developers maintain an importable instance of FLORIS while continuing to extend it.
 The alternative is to constantly update python paths within the package to match the local environment.

 Before doing the local install, the source code repository must be cloned directly from GitHub: